Dick Jochums

-Dick Jochums was an American competitive swimmer for the University of Washington and a collegiate and club Hall of Fame swimming coach, who served as the head coach for the University of Arizona swim team from 1978 to 1988.
+Dick Jochums (c.
+January 1, 1941 – August 19, 2022) was an American competitive swimmer for the University of Washington and a collegiate and club Hall of Fame swimming coach, who served as the head coach for the University of Arizona swim team from 1978 to 1988.
 He was Head Coach of the renowned Santa Clara Swim Club from 1995 to 2007, where he led the team to three national championships from 1996 to 1998.

 Competitive swimming

 From 1955 to 1959, Jochums swam for Berkeley High School, was a swimming All-American, and competed and excelled in multiple strokes.
 In 1959, around his Senior year at Berkeley High, he helped set a school record in the 200 Medley Relay of 1:56.7.

 His first swimming teacher and coach was Berkeley Women's City Club's Laurabelle Bookstaver who taught him a love of the sport.
 Swimming for the Berkeley City Club, under Head Coach Laurabelle Bookstaver in March, 1959, he swam a respectable 52.5 for the 100-yard freestyle in a regular meet and anchored a winning 200 free relay.
 Around the summer after his Senior year at Berkeley High, he swam freestyle anchor in a 4x100 Medley Relay for the Berkeley City Club at the National AAU Outdoor Swimming Championships the week of July 10, 1959 in Los Altos Hills, California.